alberthkyhky/alberthkyhky.github.io/index.md

 ## News

+- **[Jul.
+2025]** Our research paper about face anti-spoofing utilizing vision-language model is accepted by ACM MM 2025.
 - **[Jun.
 2025]** Member of the Phi Tau Phi Scholastic Honor Society, 2025.
 - **[Jun.
 2025]** Received Hon Hai Technology Award, 2025.
 - **[Jan.
 2025]** Our survey paper about lightweight deep learning received the Best Paper Award for the year of 2024.